Clubs and Activities

 Our mission at Hopkins NDR is to raise as much money as possible to be donated to those impacted by natural disasters around the world through money and items.

-• Immigrant Advocacy Club
+• IRIS Club

 • Maroon Key